slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 ---

+*What are your main bias?

+Western culture and Agnosticism.

+---

 *Can I help?*

 Not sure yet.
 Anyway, for transparency, the source is available on Github and I'm open to pull requests.